gradle/develocity-build-config-samples/maven-extension-rollout/README.md

 1. Run the `./rollout.sh` bash script to execute the Gradle Enterprise configuration rollout.
 The script supports the following command line arguments:
    * `-u`: Only update those Git repositories that already contain the `.mvn` folder where the configuration files are stored.
    * `-f`: Force override of any pre-existing `extensions.xml` and `gradle-enterprise.xml` configuration files in the `.mvn` folder.
    * `-p`: Push the applied changes to the listed Git repositories.
-Omit the `-p` flag to do a dry run.

 ### How it works